dominicdawes/obsidian/Obsidian-Learning/Reinforcement Learning (APL)/04 - Lecture - Part 2 - Policy Grad & AC.md

 Infinite
 - Walking forward robot
-- Episodes dont end in a known number of timesteps
+- Episodes don't end in a known number of timesteps

 ### Discount factor $\gamma$
-- as t --> \inf , V gets infinitely large
+- as $t --> \inf$ , V gets infinitely large
 - usually $\gamma = [0.95 - 0.99]$
 - $\gamma$ determines how much weight is given to future rewards.
 A higher $\gamma$ means future rewards are valued more, while a lower $\gamma$ means they are valued less.
 - it de-emphasizes the uncertainty of future events